evanp/onepage.pub/README.md

 - OPP_PORT: the port to listen on (default: `3000`).
 Same caveat as above.
 - OPP_KEY: path to your SSL private key file (default: `localhost.key`).
 - OPP_CERT: path to your SSL certificate file (default: `localhost.cert`).
+- OPP_LOG_LEVEL: the level of logging to do (default: `info`).
+Can be `debug`, `info`, `warn`, or `error`.
+- OPP_SESSION_SECRET: a random value to use for secrets in sessions.
+You should change this to something random.
+- OPP_INVITE_CODE: If this is non-blank, then only users who have this code can register.
+- OPP_BLOCK_LIST: a blocklist file for blocking domains.
+In Mastodon blockfile format.
+Null by default, which is bad.
+- OPP_ORIGIN: The origin part of URLs, like 'https://host.example:53443'.
+If this is set, the server will use it for all generated
+URLs, and listen on http instead of https.
+This is what you want if you're using Kubernetes or another proxy to terminate SSL.
+- OPP_NAME: a name to show for the server.
+Defaults to the hostname part of the origin.

 ## API